 For a long, long time, I never thought that what I ate and my acne were connected.
 I continued with my not so great diet while taking antibiotics and using benzoyl peroxide ointment to try and heal my acne.
 The reality was I was deluding myself big time.
 My acne was not healing even with both antibiotics and BP.
 It never healed no matter what I did.
 In this post, I will explain what a clear skin diet is.

 Now, I had acne for 20 years.
 To be honest this is a ridiculously long time to have acne.
-Besides affecting your skin, it also slowly, bit by bit, takes away your self worth.
-You get comments, and real bad comments.
-The acne become your identity and becomes your whole life.
+Besides affecting your skin, it also slowly, bit by bit, takes away your self-worth.
+You get comments and real bad comments.
+Acne becomes your identity and becomes your whole life.
 And this is exactly what happened to me.